WVUHPC/2025-Introduction-HPC/episodes/102-first-job.md

 ![Terminal-based text editor nano](fig/nano.png){alt="nano text editor" width='90%'}

 Type the following inside **nano** window and leave the editor using the command <kbd>Ctrl</kbd>+<kbd>X</kbd>.
+Nano will ask if you want to save the changes introduced to the file.
+Answer with <kbd>Y</kbd>
+It will show the name of your file for confirmation, just click <kbd>Enter</kbd> and the file will be saved.

 ```bash
 #!/bin/bash